agustus9/Cloud-Security-Portfolio/README.md

 ---

-## 1. **Assess and Identify Resources**
+## 1. **Creating Users in the Admin Console**
-- List all cloud resources (databases, storage, compute instances, etc.).
+-  Assigning Super Admin Role to a User
-- Determine the sensitivity and importance of each resource.
+-  Configure Group Membership Rules

 ---